avdol0521/live-breh/content/h4k2liv3/Task files/linux common commands and stuff.md

 	- can also do username to jump to home
 - `ls`
 	- `ls -lah`
-		- lists all files with [[kali file perms and stuff]] listed out including hidden files
+		- lists all files with [[linux file perms and stuff]] listed out including hidden files
 		- the `-h` switch shows human readable sizes instead of bytes
 	- ls -i
 - `mkdir`